Carl Jung: Memories of childhood

-At the age of 12, shortly before the end of his first year at the Humanistisches Gymnasium in Basel, Jung was pushed to the ground by another boy so hard that he momentarily lost consciousness.
-(Jung later recognized that the incident was indirectly his fault.)
-A thought then came to him—"now you won't have to go to school anymore."
+At the age of 12, shortly before the end of his first year at the Humanistisches Gymnasium in Basel, Jung was pushed to the ground by another boy so hard he momentarily lost consciousness.
+(Jung later recognized the incident was indirectly his fault.)
+A thought then came to him—"Now you won't have to go to school anymore".
 From then on, whenever he walked to school or began homework, he fainted.
-He remained at home for the next six months until he overheard his father speaking hurriedly to a visitor about the boy's future ability to support himself.
+He remained home for six months until he overheard his father speaking hurriedly to a visitor about the boy's future ability to support himself.
 They suspected he had epilepsy.
-Confronted with the reality of his family's poverty, he realized the need for academic excellence.
-He went into his father's study and began poring over Latin grammar.
+Confronted with his family's poverty, he realized the need for academic excellence.
+He entered his father's study and began poring over Latin grammar.
 He fainted three more times but eventually overcame the urge and did not faint again.
-This event, Jung later recalled, "was when I learned what a neurosis is."
+This event, Jung later recalled, "was when I learned what a neurosis is".

 University studies and early career

-Initially, Jung had aspirations of becoming a preacher or minister in his early life.
-There was a strong moral sense in his household and several of his family members were clergymen as well.
-For a time, Jung had wanted to study archaeology, but his family could not afford to send him further than the University of Basel, which did not teach archaeology.
-After studying philosophy in his teens, Jung decided against the path of religious traditionalism and decided instead to pursue psychiatry and medicine.
-His interest was immediately captured—it combined the biological and the spiritual, exactly what he was searching for.
+Initially, Jung had aspirations of becoming a Christian minister.
+His household had a strong moral sense, and several of his family were clergy.
+Jung had wanted to study archaeology, but his family could not afford to send him further than the University of Basel, which did not teach it.
+After studying philosophy in his teens, Jung decided against the path of religious traditionalism and decided to pursue psychiatry and medicine.
+His interest was captured—it combined the biological and spiritual, exactly what he was searching for.
 In 1895 Jung began to study medicine at the University of Basel.
-Barely a year later in 1896, his father Paul died and left the family near destitute.
-They were helped out by relatives who also contributed to Jung's studies.
+Barely a year later, his father, Paul, died and left the family nearly destitute.
+They were helped by relatives who also contributed to Jung's studies.
 During his student days, he entertained his contemporaries with the family legend that his paternal grandfather was the illegitimate son of Goethe and his German great-grandmother, Sophie Ziegler.
 In later life, he pulled back from this tale, saying only that Sophie was a friend of Goethe's niece.

+It was during this early period when Jung was an assistant at the Anatomical Institute at Basel University, that he took an interest in palaeoanthropology and the revolutionary discoveries of Homo erectus and Neanderthal fossils.
+These formative experiences contributed to his fascination with the evolutionary past of humanity and his belief that an ancient evolutionary layer in the psyche, represented by early fossil hominins, is still evident in the psychology of modern humans.